 To his supporters and followers, he was a 'Thalaiva', truly a people's leader.
 For his oppositions, he was a shrewd, intelligent, and master strategist.
 To the literature geek, he was the champion of Tamil art, literature and language.
 And to one and all across the globe he was 'Kalaignar' the artist!

-M Karunanidhi, fondly called as 'Kalaignar' by his supporters passed away in Kauvery hospital, Chennai.
+M Karunanidhi, fondly called as 'Kalaignar' by his supporters was born on this day in 1924.
 A leader par excellence, Karunanidhi was also the President of Dravida Munnetra Kazhagam (DMK).
 Screenwriter, poet, novelist, and politician are a few of the facets of his life!
-As the nation mourns the death of the political stalwart we bring to you interesting facts about the 'Kalaignar' and his rich political legacy
+On his, 95th birth anniversary, we bring to you interesting facts about the 'Kalaignar' and his rich political legacy